basekit/docs.basekit.com/getting-started/downloading.md

 {% include imagecenter.html image="/assets/content/getting-started/template-tab.png" alt="template tab" %}

+The code editor will appear.
+At the top of the code panel you will see a settings cog.
+Click this to reveal the settings menu.

+{% include imagecenter.html image="/assets/content/getting-started/open-settings.png" alt="developer panel settings menu icon" %}

 A menu will appear on the right of the template panel.
-Click on the Download current template button to download our developer-friendly zip file.
+Click on the Download template link to download our developer-friendly zip file.

 {% include imagecenter.html image="/assets/content/getting-started/download-template.png" alt="download template" %}